 Get Expert Advice on Managing Fear, Anxiety, and Stress in Pets

-Despite the fact that that an estimated 50% of pets suffer from FAS, this condition is still not well-known and pet parents may not know where to turn for help.
-That’s why I created Pet Anxiety Awareness Week in partnership with experts and veterinary organizations.
-PAAW will officially be observed this year on June 25-July 1, 2018.
+Despite the fact that an estimated 50% of pets suffer from FAS, this condition is still not well-known, and pet parents may not know where to turn for help.
+As a result, June is Pet Anxiety Awareness (PAAW) month.
+In partnership with experts, veterinarians, and companies providing meaningful solutions for FAS, together, we’re aiming to alleviate FAS in pets.
+The official PAAW kick off week begins June 2-9 and will continue throughout the month.

-The goal of this special week is to spread the word about FAS and help pet parents find real solutions.
-In addition to the resources below, I’ll be posting blogs about helpful products, sharing advice from other experts, and interviewing leading authorities on this important issue.
+The goal of this special month is to spread the word about FAS and help pet parents understand its symptoms and how to find real solutions.
+In addition to the resources below, www.kristenlevine.com will blog about helpful products, share advice from other experts, and interview leading authorities on this important issue.

 For some pet parents, the stress and complications of having a pet with FAS can become too much.
 Behavior problems, often related to FAS, are the number one reason pets are surrendered to shelters.

-By devoting an entire week to this heartbreaking and difficult issue, I hope to make pet parents more aware of it and give them everything they need to help their best friend, including education, tools, resources, and most of all, hope!
+By devoting an entire month to this heartbreaking and difficult issue, I hope to make pet parents more aware of it, and give them everything they need to help their best friend, including education, tools, resources, and most of all, hope!

 What Exactly is FAS?

 Fear, anxiety, and stress is the result of a neuro-chemical reaction in a pet’s brain.
-It can be brought on by any number of situations, including a sudden change in their environment, past trauma, being left alone, certain medical conditions, storms or fireworks, and breed.
+It can be brought on by any number of situations, including a sudden change in their environment, past trauma, being left alone, certain medical conditions, and noises, such as thunder or fireworks.
+A pet’s breed may also make them more disposed to suffering from FAS.
 But many times, it’s impossible to know exactly why a pet is displaying signs of FAS.

 Pets with FAS may have symptoms such as: